AIC100 CAR T Cells for Thyroid Cancer

 The trial protocol does not specify if you need to stop taking your current medications.
 However, there is a requirement to meet the minimum washout time for previous cancer treatments before certain procedures, so it's best to discuss your specific medications with the study team.

-What data supports the effectiveness of the AIC100 CAR T Cells treatment for thyroid cancer?
+What evidence suggests that AIC100 CAR T Cells might be an effective treatment for thyroid cancer?

 Who Is on the Research Team?